 You can set them up in most sales intelligence tools to get notified when a company or a prospect raises capital, starts hiring for a new department, and other significant events happen.

-If you’ve been struggling to get through to a lead or set them aside, waiting for the perfect moment, sales triggers will show you when to reach out.
+If you've been struggling to get through to a lead or set them aside, waiting for the perfect moment, sales triggers will show you when to reach out and activate your well-crafted lead list.

-3. How to Create a Lead List: 3 Options
+How to Create a Lead List: 3 Proven Methods

 Option A: (Don't) Buy a Lead List